JAmcevoy/How_We_Game/README.md

         - **Input** = *Blank*
             - **Result** = Invalid choice.
 Please enter yes or no.
     3. The error handling I set up for the yes and no questions handled the invalid input and then printed the question again.
     4. The next question had two part the first part was a ye4s or no answer so the output was the same as (2.)
-However there wa a second part to this question which ask the admin if they wanted a count of submissions lower or higher that 5
+However there was a second part to this question which ask the admin if they wanted a count of submissions lower or higher than 5
         - **Input** = yes
            - **Result** = Invalid Choice.
 Please choose higher or lower.
         - **Input** = 78